Rather than committing to a whole year and having to find someone to sublease, you may be able to find a short-term lease.

 More often, you’ll see short-term lease options available in markets and neighborhoods where demand is high but supply is limited.
 With a larger pool of renters than available rental units, landlords in these areas have an easier time handling renter churn and maintaining occupancy.
-As a general rule-of-thumb, landlords will be more willing to sign a shorter lease

-Pros of a Short-Term Apartment Lease
+Pros of a shorter lease

-Some renters prefer shorter-term leases for the sheer flexibility they provide to act on various types of opportunities, whether that be moving for work, family, travel, or a better apartment down the street.
+Some renters prefer shorter-term leases for the sheer flexibility they provide to act on various types of opportunities, whether that be moving for work, family, travel or a better apartment down the street.

-- If you’re a renter who has recently been laid off and is looking for work, a short-term lease can provide added flexibility by allowing you to search for a job that potentially falls outside of your current “commuting” zone.
+- If you’re a renter who has recently been laid off and is looking for work, a short-term lease can provide added flexibility by allowing you to search for a job that potentially falls outside of your current “commuting” zone

-- If you need to move for a temporary work assignment in another city, state or country, a short-term lease gives you more mobility.
+- If you need to move for a temporary work assignment in another city, state or country, a short-term lease gives you more mobility

-- If you’ve just moved to a new state or city and would like to take the time to locate the perfect neighborhood to settle down in, finding an apartment with a short-term lease first would give you the chance to really get to know the city while living in it.
+- If you’ve just moved to a new state or city and would like to take the time to locate the perfect neighborhood to settle down in, finding an apartment with a short-term lease first would give you the chance to really get to know the city while living in it

-Cons of a Short-Term Apartment Lease
+Cons of a shorter lease

 For renters, there are a few drawbacks associated with short-term apartment leases — and most of those drawbacks will hit you where it hurts: your bank account.

-- Typically, property owners charge more for a short-term lease, so you end up paying more in the short term as well as the long term if you continue to renew the short-term lease over an extended time period.
+- Typically, property owners charge more for a short-term lease, so you end up paying more in the short term, as well as the long term if you continue to renew the short-term lease over an extended time period

 - Property owners are able to raise the monthly rent rate more frequently.
-Therefore, if a tenant signs a short-term lease and then decides to renew at the end of the lease term, there’s always the possibility of a rent increase for the new lease.
+Therefore, if a tenant signs a short-term lease and then decides to renew at the end of the lease term, there’s always the possibility of a rent increase for the new lease

-- The property owner is able to change the terms of the lease more frequently, which could have negative implications for the renter.
+- The property owner is able to change the terms of the lease more frequently, which could have negative implications for the renter

 If it takes a few months to find a new tenant, income and cash flow are directly impacted by the vacancy and the higher price of a short-term lease provides some cushion against this risk.
-Each time a tenant moves out, the property owner has to take the time and money to advertise the unit, as well as get it ready for the next tenant including: cleaning, painting, potentially replacing carpeting and fixing any wear and tear on the unit.
+Each time a tenant moves out, the property owner has to take the time and money to advertise the unit, as well as get it ready for the next tenant, including cleaning, painting, potentially replacing carpeting and fixing any wear and tear on the unit.